 What if my research does not specifically benefit Aboriginal and/or Torres Strait Islander health?

-Peer reviewers will be looking for affirmation that applicants have carefully considered whether their proposed research could benefit Aboriginal and/or Torres Strait Islander health or contribute to Closing the Gap targets.
-If you feel that your proposed research does not have a specific benefit for Aboriginal and/or Torres Strait Islander health, you must clearly justify this in the response to the question.
+As stated above, it is not expected that all proposed research will have a specific benefit for Aboriginal and/or Torres Strait Islander health.
+If you feel that your proposed research does not have a specific benefit for Aboriginal and/or Torres Strait Islander health, you should explain this in the response to the question (see Example 1 below).
 The appropriateness of responses will be considered by expert peer reviewers in the overall assessment of the application within the specific context of the research and where it is positioned along the research pathway.

 Will any guidance be provided to applicants and peer reviewers?

-Yes, guidance that has been developed in consultation with PCIC will be provided to:
+Yes, guidance has been developed in consultation with the Indigenous Advisory Group and is provided to:

 What should I include in my response to the question?